Could Texas become the new Hollywood? Harrelson and McConaughey think it's a possibility

 Get top local stories in DFW delivered to you every morning with NBC DFW's News Headlines newsletter.

-"This project is more than a commercial—it’s a love letter to Texas," said Dennis Quaid.
+"This project is more than a commercial — it’s a love letter to Texas," Quaid said.
 "We’ve got everything filmmakers need: world-class talent, breathtaking locations, and a state that welcomes creativity with open arms.
 It’s time to bring the spotlight back to Texas and show the world what we can do."

 The video shows Harrelson driving down a highway with McConaughey riding shotgun.
 Then, the video reveals Quaid in the backseat, handcuffed, joining in on the conversation.
 McConaughey then gets a phone call from Thornton and then from Zellweger.